ECB keeps rates, asset-buying plan unchanged as expected

 Markets now turn their attention to ECB President Mario Draghi's 1330 GMT news conference.

-Facing low inflation and weak growth, the ECB last month extended its 2.3 trillion euro ($2.45 trillion) debt purchase program until the end of the year, promising substantial accommodation and extended market presence.
+Facing low inflation and weak growth, the ECB last month extended its 2.3 trillion euro ($2.45 trillion) debt purchase programme until the end of the year, promising substantial accommodation and extended market presence.

 Recent data have however surprised on the upside with inflation hitting a three year high and euro zone business growth at its fastest in more than five years, suggesting unexpected resilience in the 19-member currency bloc and indicating that stimulus is bearing fruit.